aljedaxi/zettel/pages/cybernetics.md

 ---

 ## this guy https://en.wikipedia.org/wiki/Horst_Herold made a massive computerized anti-terrorist dragnet in west Germany during the 70s
+## Vocab

+Synergy
+: the energy that dwells in the Synthetic, Synthesis, Syn
 ## Genealogy

 Cybernetics was very much a people and a correspondence: a communication.
 Men "who were authorities, and therefore not scared" [[The falcondale collection]] about their respective fields, gathered in Mexico city to discuss the [[Dao]] between their fields; they understood that to be the most important, the most meaningful stuff (see [[Tractatus Logico-Philosophicus]]).